 - Do not use baby walkers (Canada banned them in 2004).

-- Lock windows and balcony doors above the first floor.
+- Lock windows and balcony doors.

 - Use window guards to prevent window opening more than 10cm (4in).
 Window screens do not prevent children from falling out.